cabal-club/cable/wire.md

 | Channel List Response         | list channel names |

 #### 5.2.1 Lifetime of a Request
-Hosts only need to track the `req_id`s of messages that are alive.
-Messages that are no longer alive are said to be "concluded".
+Any given request on any host is identified by its `req_id`, and is either considered to be "alive" or "concluded".
+When a request becomes concluded from a host's perspective, that request and its `req_id` may be safely forgotten.

-In the lifetime of a given request, there are three exclusive roles an involved host may have:
+In the lifetime of a given request, there are two mutually exclusive roles an involved host may have, each with their own criteria for considering a request concluded.

-1. The **original requester**: the host who allocated the new request and has a set of *outbound peers* they have sent that request to.
+The first role is the **requester**, who is the host who allocated the new request and has sent it to a peer.
+That request is considered concluded when any of the following criteria are true:

-2. An **intermediary peer**: any host who received the request from one or more peers and has also forwarded it to others.
-An intermediary peer has both a set of *inbound peers* for a request as well as a set of *outbound peers*.

-3. A **terminal peer**: a host who received the request from one or more peers and does not forward it to any others.
-A terminal peer has only a set of *inbound peers*.

-A host in any of these roles for a given request is expected to track that request's `req_id` until said request is concluded.
+1. Received a response message indicating there are no further responses to be expected.
+(See Sections 6.3.3.1 through 6.3.3.3 for details on specific terminating responses.)
+2. Sent the responder a Cancel Request with the original request's `req_id` specified.
+3. The connection to the peer was lost.

-For a peer handling a request who has *outbound peers* (original requester, intermediary peer) a request is considered concluded when any of the following criteria are met, for each outbound peer:
+The second role is the **responder**, who is the host receiving the request, and may send one or more responses back to the requester, depending on the response type.
+A given request is considered concluded when any of the following criteria are true:

-1. Receives a "no more data" Hash Response (`hash_count = 0`) from the peer.
-2. Sends the peer a Cancel Request, induced by an explicit host action or, for example, a local timeout a host set on the request.
-3. The connection to the peer is lost.

-A peer handling a request who has *inbound peers* (intermediary peer, terminal peer) MUST satisfy any of the following in order to consider a request concluded, for each inbound peer:

-1. Sends a "no more data" response back to the peer.
+1. Sent a response message indicating there are no further responses to be expected.
+(Again, see Sections 6.3.3.1 through 6.3.3.3.)
-2. Receives a Cancel Request.
+2. Received a Cancel Request with the original request's `req_id` specified.
-3. The connection to the peer is lost.
+3. The connection to the peer was lost.

-#### 5.2.2 Time To Live
-A TTL (Time To Live) mechanism exists to allow hosts with limited connectivity to peers (e.g. behind a strong NAT or a restricted mobile connection) to use the peers they can reach as relays to find and retrieve data they are interested in more easily.

-This is encoded into messages by the `ttl` field, set in the header, to express an upper bound on how many times a request is forwarded to other peers.
-A host wishing a request not be forwarded beyond its immediate recipient would set `ttl = 0`.

-When receiving a request from a peer, the following rules hold:

-1. An incoming request with `ttl = 0` MUST NOT be forwarded.

-2. To prevent request loops in the network, if an incoming request has a `req_id` equal to an unconcluded request the host already knows of, the host MUST discard said incoming request.

-3. An incoming request with a `ttl > 0` MAY be forwarded along to any subset of peers the host is connected to, at the discretion of the sending host.
-This could be based on the host's available resources, bandwidth, et cetera.

-4. A peer forwarding a request MUST decrement the `ttl` by one before sending it, to ensure the number of network hops does not exceed what the original requester specified.
+TODO: note *somewhere* about discarding incoming requests /w a known `req_id`

+Further, any host who receives an incoming request with a `req_id` equal to a known alive request's `req_id` SHOULD be discarded.

 #### 5.2.3 Limits
 Some requests have a `limit` field specifying an upper bound on how many hashes